How is Soybean Oil Processed? A Comprehensive Guide

 Solvent Extraction

-In this method, a solvent, typically hexane, is used to dissolve the oil from the soybean flakes.
-This process is more efficient than mechanical pressing and yields a higher quantity of oil.
-After extraction, the residual hexane is removed from the oil to ensure safety and quality.
+The more common method is solvent extraction, which uses a solvent, typically hexane, to dissolve the oil from the soybean flakes.
+This method is highly efficient and allows for maximum oil recovery.
+After extraction, any residual hexane is removed from the oil, ensuring safety and compliance with food regulations.

 Refining